This post may contain affiliate links, for more information see our disclaimer.

-They make it easy to access your money, pay bills and set up automatic payments.
+They make it easy to access your money, pay bills, and set up automatic payments.

 Having a checking account is standard for almost every adult, but how much money should you keep in it?

-Keep Less Money in Checking
+Keep Less Money in Your Checking Account

 It’s often recommended to keep around 1-2 months of living expenses in your checking account.

-Here’s why you want to keep a small cushion in your checking account:
+Here’s why you want to keep just a small cushion in your checking account:

-You’re able to get cashback and pull money from an ATM.
+You’re able to get cashback and pull cash from an ATM.
 You may run into merchants that will only accept debit cards or cash.

 Knowing that you have enough in checking to cover everything saves you money and gives you peace of mind.

 - Some banks require you to maintain a minimum account balance.
-If you go below the amount you’ll be charged a fee.
+If you go below the amount, you’ll be charged a fee.

 Here’s why you shouldn’t keep too much cash in your checking account:

 - You don’t earn any interest on your excess cash.
-Some banks pay interest on checking accounts, but even then it’s not enough.
+Some banks pay interest on checking accounts, but even then, it’s not enough.
 Put every cent of your extra money to work.

 - You’ll be less likely to spend your money.
 The easy access that comes with a checking account can lead to overspending.

 - Better security.
 Your money is less secure in a checking account.
-If you lose your debit card a thief will have access to your entire balance.
-You can dispute the charges but if you don’t catch it soon enough, you’ll end up being responsible.
+If you lose your debit card, a thief will have access to your entire balance.
+You can dispute the charges, but if you don’t catch it soon enough, you’ll end up being responsible.